 BEST VALUE: BONAVITA 8 CUP COFFEE MAKER BV1900TS, SCAA certified

-The $189.00 Bonavita 8 cup coffee maker (now on sale for $135.00) is a less expensive alternative to $300 Moccamaster and it’s the second most popular Specialty Coffee Association of America certified home brewer.
-It’s not a premium handcrafted machine like the Moccamaster but just like it, the Bonavita brews within the SCAA gold cup recommendations (optimal timing, extraction, volume and temperature).
+The $132.00 Bonavita 8 cup coffee maker is a less expensive alternative to $300 Moccamaster and it’s the second most popular Specialty Coffee Association of America certified home brewer.
+It’s not a premium handcrafted machine like the Moccamaster but just like it, the Bonavita brews within the SCAA gold cup recommendations (optimal timing, extraction, volume, and temperature).
 This coffee maker is compact, super easy to clean and use.
-And, with $135 price tag is a very smart replacement.

 Cleaning is so easy.
 All removable parts are dishwasher safe (on the top rack) and the brewer needs to be descaled every 3 months.
 That’s it.
 You can literally just rinse the removable parts after each use, wipe the housing with soft damp cloth from time to time and your machine will stay nice and clean.

-quick specifications: 8 cup reservoir (40 fl. oz), thermal stainless steel carafe, flat-bottomed filter basket (BPA free), optional pre-infusion, brews at recommended 195°–205°F, auto OFF, 2 year limited warranty, SCAA certified.
+quick specifications: 8 cup reservoir (40 fl. oz), thermal stainless steel carafe, flat-bottomed filter basket (BPA free), optional pre-infusion, brews at recommended 195°–205°F, auto OFF, 2 year limited warranty, SCAA certified, easy to clean.

 HANDMADE: 10 CUP TECHNIVORM MOCCAMASTER KBG 741, SCAA certified